Setono/SyliusCalloutPlugin/README.md

 1. Configure a new form under `App\Form\Type\Rule` namespace like this [IsOnSaleConfigurationType](src/Form/Type/Rule/IsOnSaleConfigurationType.php),
-2. Add a rule checker under `App\Checker\Rule` namespace like this [IsOnSaleRuleChecker](src/Checker/Rule/IsOnSaleRuleChecker.php) and make sure it implements `Setono\SyliusCalloutsPlugin\Checker\Rule\ProductCalloutRuleCheckerInterface` interface and has a `public const TYPE` set corresponding to the below service configuration
+2. Add a rule checker under `App\Checker\Rule` namespace like this [IsOnSaleRuleChecker](src/Checker/Rule/IsOnSaleRuleChecker.php) and make sure it implements `Setono\SyliusCalloutPlugin\Checker\Rule\ProductCalloutRuleCheckerInterface` interface and has a `public const TYPE` set corresponding to the below service configuration
 3. Register and tag new services:
 ```xml